 Historically, this is a relatively new motivation for sex.
-People used to marry for convenience, family status, economics and other very practical reasons.
-To choose partners because of love and a feeling of belonging is actually a pretty new approach.
+People used to marry for convenience, family status, economics, and other very practical reasons.
+Choosing partners because of love and a feeling of belonging is actually a pretty new approach.

-If your framework for sex is based on your need for connection, or is a way you show you love and care for someone, your framework is here.
+If you base your framework for sex on your need for connection or is a way you show you love and care for someone, your framework is here.
 Sex is a way to meet another emotionally.

 It is the classic sex needs love approach that many people have—and that women are stereotyped as needing more than men.
-Surely, many people have a sex and love connection because sex is vulnerable and in order to open yourself up fully in sex, which can be deeply powerful, you need to have love present.
-For some people, they are perfectly okay with having fun and even deeply meaningful sex with someone they do not (yet) love.
+Surely, many people have a sex and love connection because sex is vulnerable.
+And in order to open yourself up fully in sex, which can be deeply powerful, you need to have love present.
+Some people are perfectly okay with having fun and even deeply meaningful sex with someone they do not (yet) love.